react-native-camera/react-native-camera/docs/RNCamera.md

 ### Text Recognition Related props

-Only available in Android.
 RNCamera uses the Google Mobile Vision frameworks for Text Recognition, you can read more info about it [here](https://developers.google.com/vision/android/text-overview).

 #### `onTextRecognized`